niell-ion/derail-docs/docs/derail_setup.md

 * Observe the site and ensure that the solar panel will receive sun once installed.

-* Two locations witn **1/4"-20** threaded stud patterns are provided for mounting the solar panel and light assemblies.
+* Two locations with **1/4"-20** threaded stud patterns are provided for mounting the solar panel and light assemblies.

 * The solar panel must be mounted on the stud pattern closest to the side of the device that will receive the most sunlight.